The Future of

 Cross-Instance Netting

-Moves deltas between instances to maintain neutrality and optimize LP exposure.
-The router continuously monitors the net position across all instances and identifies opportunities to net offsetting positions.
-For example, if Instance A has a large long position and Instance B has a large short position in the same market, the router can facilitate trades between them to reduce overall exposure.
-This netting reduces the LP's directional risk and frees up capital for providing liquidity.
+Monitors net position across all instances and identifies opportunities to net offsetting positions.
+If Instance A has a large long and Instance B has a large short, the router facilitates trades between them to reduce overall exposure and free up capital.

 Soft Rebalance Mechanism

-Triggers offsetting trades between perps to rebalance without external transfers.
-Instead of moving collateral between instances (which would require multiple transactions and incur fees), the router can execute offsetting trades that achieve the same economic effect.
-For example, closing a long position in Instance A and opening an equivalent long position in Instance B effectively moves the exposure without transferring funds.
-This approach is more efficient and reduces transaction costs.
+Executes offsetting trades between perps to rebalance without external transfers.
+Closing a long in Instance A and opening equivalent in Instance B moves exposure without transferring funds.
+More efficient and reduces transaction costs.

 Dynamic Risk Optimization

-Continuously monitors and adjusts positions to maintain optimal risk distribution across instances.
-The router uses a risk scoring system that evaluates factors like concentration risk, correlation risk, and tail risk.
-When the risk score exceeds predefined thresholds, the router automatically initiates rebalancing operations to bring the portfolio back into compliance.
-This proactive risk management prevents situations where a single instance becomes overexposed to adverse market movements.
+Uses a risk scoring system evaluating concentration risk, correlation risk, and tail risk.
+When scores exceed thresholds, automatically initiates rebalancing operations to bring the portfolio back into compliance.

 Arbitrage Opportunity Detection